Monitor usage metrics in classic workspaces

 Q: I can't run usage metrics on any content at all.

 A1: Admins can turn off this feature for their organization.
 Contact your admin to see if this is the case.

 A2: Usage metrics is a Power BI Pro feature.

 Q: The data doesn't seem up to date.
-For example, distribution methods don't show up, report pages are missing, etc.
+For example, distribution methods don't show up, report pages are missing, and so on.